 At the Kelly School in Holyoke, which went into state receivership last year, teachers initially pushed back against the idea of banning homework, worried that students needed the practice.

-But since the school day had been lengthened — by an hour for middle-school students and two hours for elementary students —
+But since the school day had been lengthened — by an hour for middle-school students and two hours for elementary students — educators were particularly worried about piling on too much work in the evening.

 Principal Jacqueline Glasheen said she was persuaded to give a no-homework policy a try after surveys of parents, students, and teachers showed overwhelming support for the idea, as well as research that raised questions about homework’s effectiveness.